epipolarity/Decode-Drawings-V5/readme.md

 Though we know the balls to have a radius of 3cm, I found that I got better results by making this a variable and adjusting it up to 3.19cm.
 This implies some error in my code/maths that I have not yet identified.
 - **Check Circle Fit**:
 This only works when decoding data files, and only makes sense when doing it for data file #1, but this will calculate a best fit circle for the current decoded drawing and display an error value indicating how far the drawing is from perfectly fitting it.
 The circle fitting algorithm is non-deterministic so you will get slightly different results for the same input, so try it a few times on and off, or with different parameters to get a 'feel' for the true value!
+At the last minute before the submission deadline, I found that I could get a much lower circle error with different parameters, but the other drawings didn't look quite so good, and the score on the test page was a couple of % lower, so I discarded them, but there may still be room for improvement by simply tweaking all these values.

 # My Solution(s)